Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: Introduction

 provided that the eigenvalues of $A$ correspond to the top eigenvalues of the Gelfand Tsetlin cone.
 In the above equation, for the definition of $\LL$, we refer to definition \ref{defLiq} in the body of the manuscript.
 The papers of \cite{BeCoNe12,CoMa} are the first ones that prove that the largest eigenvalue converges almost surely to $||A||_t$.
 However, nothing is known about the speed of convergence, except in the notable case where $A$ itself is a projection, \cite{Co05} but the techniques at hand in \cite{BeCoNe12,CoMa} do not allow us to quantify the speed of convergence.

 On the other hand, the set of eigenvalues of $p (A\otimes 1_n) p$ is known to be a determinantal point process.
 Such a determinantal point process is actually a particular case of a more general determinantal point process on Gelfand-Tsetlin patterns, as per Defosseux' results \cite{De10}.
+For us, this potential of applications to mathematical physics was a compelling motivation to undertake in this paper a systematic study of the top elements in the Gelfand Tsetlin cone.

-The large dimension limit study of this determinantal point process has been initiated by TM and coauthors, with very fine asymptotic results inside the spectrum and at the boundary \cite{Duse15a,Duse16,Duse17,Met13}.
-The study of outliers remained to be completed and is of intrinsic interest from the point of view of Gelfand-Tsetlin patterns, and there was the strong aforementioned motivation to study it from a quantum information point of view.
+The large dimension limit study of this determinantal point process has been initiated by the second author and his coauthors, with very fine asymptotic results inside the spectrum and at the boundary \cite{Duse15a,Duse16,Duse17,Met13}.
+In this respect, our paper is a continuation of the aforementioned papers.
+The main result is Theorem \ref{thmdecay}.
+Since it is quite technical, instead of stating it here, let us mention that it means that uniformly,